Australian Lizards

 By far the biggest group of Australian lizards is the family of skinks (Scincidae) which has well over 300 species in it.
 Skinks make up over 50% of all Australian lizards.
 One of the most popular pet lizards is from the family of skinks:

-Many other popular Australian lizard species are from the family Agamidae, the dragon lizards.
+Many other popular lizard species are from the family Agamidae, the dragon lizards.
 That sounds big and dangerous, but they really aren't.
 Most of them are fairly small, and that family includes many unusual and photogenic lizards:

-If you travel through the Australian Outback there is also a good chance that you will see some bigger Australian lizards.
+If you travel through the Australian Outback there is a very good chance that you will see some bigger lizards.
 The Varanidae or monitor lizards aren't a very big family, but they are big lizards.
-There are about 28 different species of goannas in Australia, and they occur all over the continent except in Tasmania.
+(The two metre Perentie in the photo above belongs to this family.)

-The geckos (Gekkonidae) are another Australian lizard family that you will definitely come across in Australia's warmer regions.
+The geckos (Gekkonidae) are another lizard family that you will definitely come across in Australia's warmer regions.
 There are many ground and tree dwelling gecko species, but the best known geckos are the house geckos.
 Many geckos have toe pads that allow them to run across smooth walls and ceilings, and they have adapted well to sharing our houses.

 Originally it was Darwin's common house gecko that could be found on the walls of early dwellings.
 Early European settlers introduced the Asian House Gecko which largely replaced the native geckos.
 Recently another introduced species, the Mourning Gecko, has been discovered in Darwin.
 This is the most widespread gecko in the world.
 It has an advantage because the females can produce fertile eggs without any contact with a male lizards.